rman90/RHCSA-Projects-V2/README.md

 # RHCSA Projects

 This repository contains a curated set of hands‑on projects and study notes to prepare for the **Red Hat Certified System Administrator (RHCSA)** exam.
-Each numbered directory maps to a major exam objective and contains a `README.md` explaining the concepts, along with one or more scripts or lab guides you can run to practise the topic.
+Each numbered directory maps to a major exam objective and contains a `README.md` explaining the concepts, along with one or more scripts or lab guides you can run to practice the topic.

 ## Modules overview